Chicago Rental Car Accident Lawyer

 However, consumers should first check their family’s auto insurance policy as it might also extend to rental cars.
 The most common motorist supplemental coverages are:

 - Personal Accident Insurance (PAI)

-Our lawyers can also be very effective in situations where the rental company itself is responsible, in whole or in part.
-Note that rental companies have a legal obligation to ensure that the car is in safe driving condition.
+Our lawyers can also be beneficial in situations where the rental company itself is responsible, in whole or in part.
+Note that self-drive agencies have a legal obligation to ensure that the car is in a safe driving condition.

-- Contact the police immediately;
+- Contact the police immediately

-- Get medical attention;
+- Get medical attention

-- Contact the rental agency and comply with any reasonable instructions;
+- Contact the rental agency and comply with any reasonable instructions

 - Return to the car rental office.

 Do not leave the car rental office until you receive: